BorisPerc/phpsimplefirewall/README.md

 	include_once( @dirname(__FILE__).'/enigma/firewall.php' );

-/**
- * Your web apps scripts index.php
- * PS this script is blocking only some IPs and you can code your custom ips to block very easy */
+ after upper code here are your web apps scripts index.php PS this script is blocking only some IPs and you can code your custom ips to block very easy undesidered networks to access your web app based on php/SQL

 When you will unzip the program the mail directory and log files will be in /enigma/ directory of your vHost or php based web app
 All settings you can change in firewall.php file, put your allow ips ecc.....